 UK: Centrica Releases Interim Management Statement

-At the end of October, Group net debt stood at £4.3bn.
-The Group’s interest charge is expected to be around £190m in 2012, which includes the impact of the issuance of £750m of bonds in March and a further £500m in August.
-Based on current pre-tax profit expectations, the Group’s effective tax rate is expected to be around 45%, reflecting the higher proportion of operating profit from the upstream gas and oil business.
+The Group’s interest charge is expected to be around £230 million this year, reflecting the amendment to the IAS19 accounting standard, which increases non-cash pension charges.
+Based on current pre-tax profit expectations, the Group’s effective tax rate for the full year is expected to be around 46%, reflecting the higher proportion of operating profit from their upstream gas and oil business.
+At the end of April net debt stood at £4.0 billion.

-Centrica is due to release its Preliminary Results for the year ended 31 December 2012 on 27 February 2013.
+Centrica is due to release its Interim Results for the first six months of 2013 on 31 July 2013.